PaoloGinefra/PaoloGinefra/README.md

 - 🎮 Game Development
 - ...

+Big-time Python-head, but if it’s Turing complete, I’m quick to get the hang of it.

 ## My team projects
 The team projects I participate in are typically managed through GitHub organizations.
 Here are some of the **public** repositories from those projects: